 depr_df <- depr_df %>%

-In the next code example, we are going to create a new column summarizing the values from five other columns.
+In the following code example, we will create a new column summarizing the values from five other columns.
 This can be useful, for instance, if we have collected data from e.g. a questionnaire measuring psychological constructs.

 Create a New Column in an R dataframe Based on Values from other Columns